WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Analysis

 \subsection{Towards Eye Movement Rationales for Explainable AI}

-Current state-of-the-art machine learning models for language processing are still mostly black boxes.
-A rationale can be defined as a justification for a particular decision by a model.
-For example, in a question answering system, a rationale is the target text span relevant for finding the correct answer to a question.
-Explainable AI models aim to provide justifications for the decisions made by a model, often based on human annotations.
-Datasets such as ERASER \citep{deyoung_eraser_2019} provide a methodology that can be used to compare and evaluate how explainable different rationales are by introducing metrics that are comparable across different approaches.
-However, these rationale annotations are time-consuming and involve conscious task-solving.
-Therefore, they include human subjectiveness and biases \citep{chiang2022reexamining}.
+Current state-of-the-art machine learning models for language processing are still mostly black boxes composed of deep neural networks, making it difficult to comprehend why certain decisions are made in their outputs.
+Explainable AI models aim to provide justifications for the decisions made by a model, often based on human annotations or rationales \citep{sogaard2021explainable}.
+A rationale can be defined as a justification for a particular decision taken by a model for a specific NLP task.
+For example, in a question-answering model, a rationale is the target span in a given text relevant for correctly answering a question.

+Datasets such as ERASER \citep{deyoung-etal-2020-eraser} provide a methodology that can be used to compare and evaluate how explainable different model rationales are.
+They introduce metrics that aim to capture how well rationales provided by computational models align with human rationales (see \citet{wiegreffe2021teach} for a review).
+However, collecting these rationale annotations is time-consuming and involves conscious task-solving.
+Therefore, they include human subjectivity and biases \citep{chiang2022reexamining}.

-We hypothesize that eye-tracking information can be used to extract rationales without the need for annotators manually denoting which spans are relevant.
-The conscious, time-consuming process can be replaced by gaze information while reading, a more efficient process grounded in human attention.
-As an initial validation for this hypothesis, we show that, in information-seeking reading, the fixations of a participant are more indicative of the correctness of their answers than in normal reading.
+We hypothesize that eye movement information can be used to extract rationales without the need for annotators to manually mark which spans are relevant.
+The conscious, time-consuming process can be replaced by gaze information collected while reading, a more efficient process grounded in human attention.
+As an initial validation for this hypothesis, we investigate whether fixation-based eye movement measures extracted during reading are indicative of correctly answering the corresponding question about the text.
+In Section \ref{sec:significance-testing}, we define the eye movement measures and perform a set of statistical significance tests, followed by a machine learning approach in Section \ref{sec:classifier} classifying whether the correct answer is given or not.